juantercerodiego/ticket-lifecycle/README.md

 </p>
 <p>
 Every issue starts with a request.
-A user fills out a simple form explaining what’s wrong.
+A user fills out a simple form explaining what’s wrong like("I forgot my password").
 The system then assigns a unique ticket number so the request is never lost or forgotten.
 </p>
 <br />
 <h2>Step 2: Preparing the Web Server (IIS)</h2>